SamXavia/xavia-html/README.md

-# xavia-website-2.0
+# Xavia Website 2.0+
-version 2.0 of the xaiva website
+after using the xavia website for a while, the format seemed to be slow, unnecessarily complex. this is meant to solve that problem.